earmingol/cell2cell/README.md

 ![plot](https://github.com/earmingol/cell2cell/blob/master/LogoTensor.png?raw=true)
 - A capsule containing jupyter notebooks for running Tensor-cell2cell (cell2cell v0.4.2) on datasets of **COVID-19 and the embryonic development of *C. elegans*** is [available in codeocean.com]()
-- **Run Tensor-cell2cell faster!** An example to perform the analysis using a Nvidia GPU is [available here](https://github.com/earmingol/cell2cell/blob/master/examples/GPU-Example.ipynb)
+- **Run Tensor-cell2cell much faster!** An example to perform the analysis using a Nvidia GPU is [available here](https://github.com/earmingol/cell2cell/blob/master/examples/GPU-Example.ipynb)

 ---